Wilfmorlidge/dissertation/README.md

     your GPU, if tensorflow has not discoverd your GPU then follow these instructions: https://medium.com/analytics-vidhya/solution-to-tensorflow-2-not-using-gpu-119fb3e04daa

 7) run pip install -r requirements.txt to install python library dependencies.

+simple installation:
+1) acquire visual studio code from here: https://code.visualstudio.com/
+2) once installed, find the extensions tab in the vertical toolbar, search python and install.
+3) click file in the horizontal toolbar at the top, then open folder.
+4)

 running:
 1) run front_end_main.py